How Hard is the PPR?

 The difficulty of the TExES PPR may seem different to different people, depending on their individual background, strengths, and level of experience.
-In general, most test takers pass the TExES PPR.
-The passing rate for 2016-2017 was 94%, with an average reported score of 265.
-However, it is still possible to fail an exam with a high passing rate.
+In general, most test-takers pass the TExES PPR.
+The passing rate for 2018-2019 was 81%.
+However, it is still possible to fail an exam with a high pass rate.
 Effective preparation is the key to ensuring a passing score.

 Follow these steps to pass the TExES PPR: